mermilke/strategic-tracker/README.md

 Strategic Execution Platform is a full-stack web app for keeping long-term strategic goals visible between formal review cycles.
-Each direct report spends about a minute a week completing a lightweight check-in on their assigned objectives.
-Managers get a live view of what is on track, what is at risk, who needs support, and what to raise in the next 1:1, plus an AI-written weekly briefing that summarizes the week.
+Each direct report spends about a minute a week completing a check-in on their assigned objectives.
+Managers get a live view of what is on track, what is at risk, who needs support, and what should be discussed in the next 1:1, plus a weekly AI briefing that summarizes the team.

-It pulls together role-based dashboards, weekly check-ins, shared 1:1 notes, calendar-aware reminders, and an AI-generated weekly briefing built with Claude through the Vercel AI Gateway.
+The app includes role-based dashboards, weekly check-ins, shared 1:1 notes, calendar-aware reminders, and a Claude-generated weekly briefing through the Vercel AI Gateway.

 ## What this project demonstrates

 - Full-stack application development with Next.js, TypeScript, Supabase, and Vercel
 - Role-based access control enforced with Supabase row-level security
-- AI feature integration with structured output, streaming responses, per-week caching, and usage/cost tracking
+- AI feature integration with structured output, streaming responses, weekly caching, and usage/cost tracking
 - Calendar-aware automation for reminder timing and 1:1 context
 - CI coverage for type-checking, unit tests, production builds, schema-sync verification, and RLS integration tests
 - Product design around a real management workflow: reducing friction, increasing accountability, and surfacing risk earlier

 ## Background

-Strategic work often loses visibility between quarterly or mid-year reviews.
+Strategic work is easy to lose track of between quarterly or mid-year reviews.
-Day-to-day operational work feels more urgent, so long-term initiatives -- the work most tied to strategic progress -- can stall for weeks before there is a clear signal that something is off track.
+The urgent work usually wins, and longer-term initiatives can sit for weeks before anyone has a clear signal that something is slipping.

-I built Strategic Execution Platform to make strategic progress visible on a weekly cadence without turning status updates into another heavy process.
+I built the Strategic Execution Platform to make strategic progress visible on a weekly cadence without turning status updates into another heavy process.
 A manager assigns each direct report a small set of objectives.
 Each week, the report reviews those objectives, confirms whether progress was made, updates the status if needed, and flags anything that needs support or should be discussed in their next 1:1.

-The hard part of any weekly habit is friction, so the whole thing is built to be nearly effortless:
+The hard part of any weekly habit is friction, so I kept the check-in simple:

-- **Last week's status carries forward automatically**, so unchanged items only need a quick confirmation.
+- **Last week's status carries forward automatically** - so unchanged items only need a quick confirmation.
-- **Changing a status takes one click, but asks for a short reason** -- so a slip from "on track" to "at risk" never goes by unexplained.
+- **Changing a status takes one click, but asks for a short reason** - so a change from "on track" to "at risk" has some context.
 - **Each check-in centers on one accountability question:** did this move this week?
-- **Comments are optional**, there when a report wants to add detail and never required.
+- **Comments are optional** - so routine updates do not need extra explanation.

-The result is a continuous, honest read on strategic execution -- what's on track, what's stale, what needs support, and what to discuss before the next formal review -- instead of a twice-a-year surprise.
+The goal is to give a manager a running view of what is moving, what is stale, where someone needs help, and what should come up before the next formal review.

 It started as a tool for senior leadership, keeping a leadership team's strategic initiatives on track, but nothing about it is specific to the C-suite.
 It works